nice-nicole/pwa/README.md

 npm start
 ```
 starts a backend (server) of our project.
 To stop it, press Ctrl+C (and maybe type Y and enter to confirm).

+## Basic project (for grade 3 so satisfactory)

+* Create new collection in database: groups.
+It includes objects consisting in only one field - name (except of automatically created _id)

+* All objects in persons collection can by equipped with extra field: group_id.
+It defines what group the user belongs to.
+The value of the field is ObjectId, not name of the group.

+* Build a page and corresponding controller, connected to the menu position "Groups" - available only for admin role.
+On the page we can create a group, modify name of existing one and delete a group.

+* On the persons view, you should display the name of group the user belongs to.
+It should be also possible to set membership of any user (it is the hardest part of the project).